Monday, 2 February 2015

-The Bureau of Meteorology today issued its Tropical Cyclone Outlook for 2014-15, reminding northwest communities to prepare now for the wet season.
+The Bureau of Meteorology today issued an updated Tropical Cyclone Seasonal Outlook for Western Australia for the next three months (February to April 2015).

 Further enquires to: Severe Weather Section

 Severe Weather Section, Bureau of Meteorology, Perth.

 Information on preparing for cyclones and floods is available from the Department of Fire and Emergency Services: http://www.dfes.wa.gov.au/